 money-cant-buy-happiness-travel-experiences.jpg

-Take off: money spent on experiences, such as travel, raises happiness
+Take off: money spent on experiences, such as travel, boosts well-being

-The last thing to consider when examining the connection between well-being and income is that happiness means different things to different people, so it's important to think about what makes you happy.
+The last thing to consider when examining why money can or can't buy happiness is that happiness means different things to different people, so it's important to think about what makes you happy.

 “Often money can’t buy happiness because earning more of it often equates with greater job responsibilities and a lower work-life balance.”